shageenthsandrakumar/Project-Euler/problem_029/README.md

   else:
       root_exponents[r].update(new_exponents)
   ```
-  `.update()` adds all elements from `new_exponents` into the existing set for root $r`.
+  `.update()` adds all elements from `new_exponents` into the existing set for root $r$.
 Since it's a set, any exponents already present are silently ignored — deduplication is free.

 - **Step 3: Result**
   `sum(len(exps) for exps in root_exponents.values())` totals up the distinct exponents across all primitive roots.